 The Yorkshire Bridge Inn has a wide menu, complemented by a selection of daily specials, and the emphasis is always on the finest quality and great value.
-Our meat, fish and poultry are all sourced locally wherever possible.
-We also have a great choice of local and national ales, as well as an imaginative and well-priced wine list.
+The meat, fish and poultry are all sourced locally wherever possible.
+There’s also a great choice of local and national ales, as well as an imaginative and well-priced wine list.

 The Yorkshire Bridge Inn is dog-friendly too, so your four-legged friend can enjoy the beautiful scenery as well.

 To truly make the most of this stunning location, why not treat yourself to a Peak District break?
 The Yorkshire Bridge Inn offers high quality Bed & Breakfast accommodation, with 14 comfortable en-suite bedrooms.
 Many customers come back year after year, for the warm welcome, great facilities and fabulous setting.

 A spectacular Peak District location

 Ladybower Reservoir is the largest of three dams in the Upper Derwent Valley, famed for being the location of the Dambuster training runs.

 The Upper Derwent Valley is a paradise for outdoor enthusiasts, with fabulous walks and cycle trails straight from the door of the Yorkshire Bridge Inn.
 Cycles can be hired locally and stored in our covered storage area.
 Fly fishing is also available on Ladybower Reservoir, and there are golf and horse-riding facilities nearby too.
 The iconic Stanage Edge, a mecca for rock-climbing enthusiasts, is only a short drive away.

 This lovely circular walk takes in some fabulous views around the pretty village of Bamford.
 It starts and ends at the train station in Bamford (S33 0AH, SK 20747), and is also very close to bus stops on Routes 2C, 100, 271, 272, 273, 274, 275 and 276, so it’s easily accessible by public transport.